jerichoapo/digital-brain/src/site/notes/Digital Brain/010 Marketing/Getting your first users.md

 ### The golden elif statement

-When you reach out, whether they say yes or no, follow the golden elif statement: ask them if they know someone who might be interested.
+Ok nerds, elif is short for "else if" also known as if this happens then do this.
+The golden elif statement is when you reach out to people, whether they say yes or no, do this: ask them if they know someone who might be interested.
 This is your first taste of a referral program, we'll talk more about that later.
 This isn’t just about getting users; it’s about building your first community of believers.
 You don't need 100 users this early in the game, you just need 10 to be your alpha testers.

 ### Get creative beyond your circle